JiauZhang/gn/docs/reference.md

      necessary to resolve dependencies.
 If a BUILD file isn't found in the specified location, GN will look in the corresponding location inside the secondary_source defined in the dotfile (see "gn help dotfile").
-     Each BUILD.gn file will again be executed in a new scope containing only the definitions from the BUILDCONFIG.gn's scope.
+     Each BUILD.gn file will again be executed in a new scope whose only parent is BUILDCONFIG.gn's scope.

   6. When a target's dependencies are resolved, write out the `.ninja` file to disk.